ropensci/GSODR/README.md

 When reformatting data either with `get_GSOD()` or `reformat_GSOD()`, all units are converted to International System of Units (SI), *e.g.*, inches to millimetres and Fahrenheit to Celsius.
-File output can be used in an R session as a `tibble()`, saved as a Comma Separated Value (CSV) file or in a spatial GeoPackage (GPKG) file, implemented by most major GIS software, summarising each year by station, which also includes vapour pressure and relative humidity elements calculated from existing data in GSOD.
+Data are returned in a `tibble::tibble` summarising each year by station, which also includes vapour pressure and relative humidity elements calculated from existing data in GSOD.